 Credit repair techniques may promise to boost credit scores fast, but removing information from your credit report doesn’t help you build credit.
 To truly build or rebuild credit, you need to add positive credit history to your credit report.

 The only shortcut we have seen to building credit fast is piggybacking credit.
-Through credit piggybacking, you can benefit from someone else’s good credit, whether that is by getting a cosigner to sign on with you, opening a joint account with someone, or becoming an authorized user on an existing account.
+Through credit piggybacking, you can benefit from someone else’s responsible credit management, whether that is by getting a cosigner to sign on with you, opening a joint account with someone, or becoming an authorized user on an existing account.

 Have you tried any of these ways to build credit fast?
-Comment to let us know how it went!
+Share your experience with us in the comments!